Radioisotopes in Medicine

 When radiography sources have decayed to a point where they are no longer emitting enough penetrating radiation for use in treatments, they are considered as radioactive waste.
 Sources such as Co-60 are treated as short-lived intermediate-level wastes (ILW).
 Other sources such as Radium-226, used in cancer therapy, will however require long-term storage and geological disposal as ILW, as a result of their higher level of long-lived radioactivity.

-Australia’s ANSTO is developing a co-located Synroc treatment plant for its wastes from Mo-99 production.
-It will treat legacy acid wastes as well as alkaline ones from ongoing production.
+ANSTO Nuclear Medicine Project in Australia involves developing a co-located Synroc treatment plant for its wastes from Mo-99 production.
+It will treat legacy acid wastes as well as alkaline ones from ongoing production, and construction is due to start in 2017.
 The final storage volume with Synroc will be 1% of the same wastes cemented for disposal.

 Isotopes used in medicine